shitijbhatnagar/mybank/README.md

 'MyBank' V1

 - This project 'mybank' demonstrates the use of Spring Boot, H2/PostgreSQL to build a simple REST app (GET/POST)
-- The project uses the standard Spring Boot concepts like REST, JPA, Profiles, Mocking & more
+- The project uses the standard Spring Boot concepts like REST, JPA, Profiles, Testcontainers, JUnit, Wiremock etc
-- The project also has the necessary test code to test the main java code including using Testcontainers
+- The project also has the necessary test code to test the main java code
-- This is the V1 (version 1) of the project & next version will add more REST support, more exception handling etc.
+- This is the V1 (version 1) of the project & next version will add more REST support & other features

 A word on the Test Code:
 - There are two independent entities being tested - Referral (T_REFERRAL table) and Transaction (T_TRANSACTION)